craftcms/commerce-paypal-checkout/README.md

 In the gateway settings enter the **client ID** and **secret** for your rest app in their respective fields.

+## Configuration settings

+### The `sendTotalsBreakdown` setting

+By setting this to `false` in your `commerce-paypal-checkout.php` config file you can prevent the plugin from sending the breakdown of the total cost to PayPal.

+**Note:** this is useful if you are using deprecated custom adjuster types.

+Default: `true`.

 ### Paying with non-primary currency

 When using the `getPaymentFormHtml()` method (e.g. `cart.gateway.getPaymentFormHtml({})) and allowing payment in a currency other than the primary currency.